icra-2024-humanoid/icra-2024-humanoid.github.io/_topics/design.md

 entries_layout: grid
 author_profile: true

-title: "Fostering future industrial applications and novel mechanical design"
+title: "Fostering Future Industrial Applications and Novel Mechanical Design"

 excerpt: "
 Exploring the novel hardware redesign, our speakers will delve into the challenges and future of humanoid robots that closely mimic human capabilities and design.